mnot/I-D/for-the-users/draft.md

 mitigate this effect, for those users who desire it).

-Finally, this requirement only comes into force when an explicit conflict between the interests of end users and other relevant parties is explicitly encountered (e.g., by being brought up in the Working Group).
+Finally, this requirement only comes into force when an explicit conflict between the interests of end users and other relevant parties is encountered (e.g., by being brought up in the Working Group).
 It does not imply that a standards effort needs to be audited for user impact, or every decision weighed against end user interests.